jsc329/ammonitorwiki/11-recordings.md

     Move in progress, waiting 10 seconds for server to catch up...

-    ...Move still in progress, waiting 10 more seconds...
-    ...Move still in progress, waiting 10 more seconds...

     Move status: complete

     Added 4 new records to recordings table.